alanmaizon/curly-sigma/README.md

-# Curly Sigma - Greek Translator
+# Curly Sigma - Ancient Greek

 This is a Tkinter-based desktop application designed to help users search for Greek words, their meanings, and grammatical forms.
 The app allows users to input Greek words either through a QWERTY keyboard or a virtual Greek keyboard provided in the interface.
 It also provides a flexible search system that handles both direct Greek input and transliterations from QWERTY input.